cloud-based CMMS for asset lifecycle management

 Decision makers will need to determine the asset’s overall value to the business.
 The potential value needs to be carefully weighed against the cost of ownership.
 This goes far beyond the asset’s sticker price: consider costs like maintenance fees, replacement parts, likelihood of machine failure, and projected degradation over time.

-Teams should also assess the chances that the asset will become obsolete before it reaches the end of its useful life.
+Asset lifecycle managers should also assess the chances that the asset will become obsolete before it reaches the end of its useful life.
 The more critical the asset, the more important it is to carry out thorough research and planning before acquisition.

 Stage Two: Asset Acquisition